Monster Hunter Tri: Gameplay

 Monster Hunter 3 Ultimate re-introduces the underwater combat that was left out of the Japanese-only sequel to Tri, Monster Hunter Portable 3rd.
-This is the first time that the gunlance, bow, hunting horn and dual swords have been featured in underwater combat.
-The game also reintroduces G rank, a level above high rank that features a new set of quests, harder monsters and improved weapons and armor.
-It was the first time G rank was present in a Monster Hunter game since Monster Hunter Freedom Unite, and the first time for a third generation Monster Hunter title.
+This is the first time that the Gunlance, Bow, Hunting Horn and Dual Blades have been featured in underwater combat.
+The game also reintroduces G-Rank, a level above high rank that features a new set of quests, harder monsters and improved weapons and armor.
+It was the first time G-Rank was present in a Monster Hunter game since Monster Hunter Freedom Unite, and the first time for a third generation Monster Hunter title.
+It also feature a different online hub, which is an island district named "Tanzia Port".
+Unlike the "Loc Lac City" from Tri, it doesn't require the player to be online to access the hub, allowing players to complete the quests on their own.

 Reception

 The game and the Ultimate versions received "favorable reviews" on all platforms according to video game review aggregator Metacritic.
 In Japan, Weekly Famitsu certified the Wii version with a score of 40/40, making it the eleventh game to receive a perfect rating from the magazine in its 20-year history, as well as the third title for the Wii.

 411Mania gave the Wii version a score of 8.8 out of 10 and called it "a meaty experience, with the same addictive reward system that forms the core of many MMORPGs.
 If you have a few friends who also enjoy the game, you'll enjoy hours and hours of hunting together.
 Even if you prefer to play offline, there's a ton to do.
 Unfortunately, while fans of the series will probably love Monster Hunter Tri, Capcom has a lot of kinks to iron out if they want to appeal to the Western masses."
 The A.V.
 Club gave it a B+ and stated that "The underlying complexities of crafting nifty new gear from their bones is the reason to put roots in Monster Hunter Tri's wooly world."
 The Escapist gave it a score of four stars out of five and stated, "For some reason, there is something uniquely satisfying about felling a great beast and wearing his skin in triumph."